larkintuckerllc/starter-kit/cookbook/aurora/README.md

 }
 ```

-Finally, we add in the environment variables to the container specification for workloads that have an aurora resource, i.e., adding in: *tf/post-cluster/modules/workloads/main.tf*:
+We add in the environment variables to the container specification for workloads that have an aurora resource, i.e., adding in: *tf/post-cluster/modules/workloads/main.tf*:

 ```hcl
 dynamic "env" { // RESOURCE AURORA URL